akshatshah21/akshatshah21.github.io/about/index.md

 I'm proficient in C++, JavaScript and Python, and familiar with Java.
 Having done many projects in Web Development, I'm fluent in languages and web frameworks, including HTML, CSS, JavaScript, NodeJS, ReactJS, TailwindCSS, Flask and Express JS.
 I have worked with SQL databases like PostgreSQL, as well as with NoSQL databases like MongoDB, Firebase Realtime Database and Neo4J.
 Apart from Web Development, I have done a few native Android Development projects using Java and Kotlin, and have had a stint of dabbling in Robotics in my First Year.
 In the past year I have studied Machine Learning, Deep Learning and Natural Language Processing, practising on problems using Scikit-learn and PyTorch.

-Currently, I am learning about the design and development of applications using .NET Core, Angular and related tools, focusing on the principles of software development and clean and maintainable code.
+Currently, I am learning about the design and development of applications using .NET Core and related tools, focusing on the principles of software development and clean and maintainable code.